This is your big list of homeschool science equipment. It includes the essential tools needed to do science at home.

 Homeschool Science Lab Equipment

 Petri dishes, test tubes and beakers are wonderful to own and really get kids feeling like a scientist!
 And since that is what they are, getting them tools helps them to realize this.
+It is important to have these science lab supplies on hand for when they get inspired to try an experiment!

 - A selection of eye droppers, pipettes and small bottles with or without droppers are useful and get used ALL the time!